javaplus/MadScientist/lessons/game_mode_coding.md

 ### Enhancements

-To make things more interesting you may want to implement new methods on the `MotorController` class in [motor_class.py](/code/motor_class.py) that you can call in your `onHit()` function.
+To make things more interesting you may want to implement new methods on the `MotorController` class in [motor_class.py](/code/motor_class.py) or Buzzer class that you can call in your `onHit()` function.

-Another future enhancement could be to add a `fireevent` copying the `hitevent` pattern to do something when the fire button is hit.
-(The fire button may be coming soon to the Mad Scientist app).